-- Were there any policies or procedures you feel that your faculty did not consistently apply to your case?
+- Were there any policies or procedures you feel that your faculty did not consistently apply in your case?

-- If you are appealing against exclusion, take a look at your Show Cause letter; was there anything that you feel was not taken into consideration by the faculty?
+- If you are appealing against exclusion, take a look at your show good cause letter; was there anything that you feel was not taken into consideration by the faculty?

-- Were there steps you took to address the reasons behind your poor academic performance that were not taken into account by the faculty?
+- Were there steps you took to address the reasons for your poor academic performance that were not taken into consideration by the faculty?